HimeWoo/untitled-paint-game/ProjectDocument.md

 <img width="413" height="216" alt="Screenshot 2025-12-10 at 5 26 30 PM" src="https://github.com/user-attachments/assets/7d22508a-facb-4cd7-99db-d62443f39f25" />

-This gives clean, predictable enemy destruction and makes it easy to bolt on more behavior (loot, animations, effects) later.
+I wanted to streamline how the enemy behaves, and it would make my life easier when I wanted to implement more elements to it, such as loot or other animation effects.

 ---